 The mineralized and mined out volumes within each block were calculated using the modelled solids.
-The total mineralized volume was taken as the sum of the MV, HW, and FW volumes.
-For veins with no modelled HW and FW solids, the MV volume is taken as the total mineralized volume.
-This was then adjusted to account for the voids by subtracting the volume of the mined out solids.
+The volume of each block inside the vein solid was calculated using the software and then taken as the mineralized volume.
+This value was then adjusted to account for the voids by subtracting the volume of the mined out solids.
 The remaining mineralized volumes were then multiplied by the specific gravity to come up with the tonnage estimate for each block.